Linearly Solvable Stochastic Control Lyapunov Functions: Linearly Solvable Approximations

-The trace condition in Corollary \ref{col:det-lyap} is easily enforced in \eqref{eq:hjbjoin-sos} by adding one extra constraint in the optimization problem.
-Thus, the optimization problem \eqref{eq:hjbjoin-sos} can also produce a CLF for the corresponding deterministic system, with analytical results from the Section \ref{sec:analysis}, including a priori trajectory suboptimality bounds (Theorem \ref{thm:total-traj-cost}), inherited as well.
+In the deterministic case, $\Sigma_t$ is free variable that can be chosen to be small according to the equality \eqref{eq:noise-assumption}.
+Hence, \eqref{eq:noise-assumption} is no longer a constraint or an assumption, but it serves as a design principle for obtaining a CLF for system \eqref{eq:deterministic_dynamics}.
+Furthermore, given a $\Sigma_t$, the trace condition in \cref{col:det-lyap} is easily enforced in \eqref{eq:hjbjoin-sos} by adding one extra constraint in the optimization problem.
+Thus, the optimization problem \eqref{eq:hjbjoin-sos} can also produce a CLF for the corresponding deterministic system, with analytical results from the \cref{sec:analysis}, including a priori trajectory suboptimality bounds (\cref{thm:total-traj-cost}), inherited as well.